-Even if your home isn’t nestled comfortably near the woods, it could at a high risk of fire damage if you live in a wildfire area.
+Even if your home isn’t nestled comfortably near the woods, it could be at a high risk for fire damage if you live in a wildfire area.
 But with the right preparations, starting with proper insurance and ending with an emergency plan, you can protect your home and family from the harms of wildfires.

 Have Fire InsuranceThis is something you need to think about long before a wildfire strikes.
 If you live in a wildfire area, it’s essential that you protect your financial well-being with fire insurance, which will compensate you in the event that your house is destroyed by a fire.

 Yes, it will cost you, but the monthly payments pale in comparison to the costs of losing your home without proper insurance.
 The fire insurance should cover the primary dwelling, as well as sheds, pool houses, or garages, detached or otherwise.
 It should also include protection for your personal belongings and valuables.
 Make sure it also covers the cost of additional living expenses, such as a stay in a hotel after a fire, or the cost of boarding for your pets.

 Have a Fire Resistant RoofIf a fire is nearby, embers could float towards your property, and will most likely land on your roof.
 A flammable roof can result in the complete loss of your home, but a roof made from noncombustible material like asphalt, metal, or slate is far better for the overall protection of your house.

 If you have wooden shingles, you should have them replaced as soon as reasonably possible; if you can’t afford re-roofing the house, at least have the roof treated with a fire-retardant chemical.

 Lock Embers OutEven the best-protected homes are filled with flammable objects.
 Carpet, furniture, books, and cabinets can all go up in flames if the fire is able to enter the home.
 This means you need to take proactive measures to ensure that embers don’t enter into your house.